 access to Special Ed Connection® to parents of students with disabilities.

-Professional Development Alternatives (PDA) provide facilitated and independent study online courses that can help teachers receive or renew their teacher certification.
+Professional Learning Alternatives (PLA) provide facilitated and independent study online courses that can help teachers receive or renew their teacher certification.
 To see what courses are available and get course descriptions go to www.fl-pda.org.

 Participants taking professional development through FDLRS/FIN will not be awarded inservice points unless